altaga/Kharon-Protocol/README.md

 6XYRoRykEKjfdv94jgt4b9bkLgQfoTYjGcCx1WXAh7mm

-Of course we are pending merge to get our OBOL ticker, name and Symbol:
+Of course, we are pending merge to get our OBOL ticker, name and Symbol:

 <img src="https://i.ibb.co/BPptL0v/image.png">